 The gravity of this role has been brought to light by Covid-19 and highlights the growing complexity of risk.
 An effort to invest in risk-function capabilities will become a priority in the upcoming months to mitigate any future economic threats and re-establish a more efficient and agile risk management framework.

 The right support will enable the risk function to become one of your greatest assets.
 The CRO being equipped with the best tools and software will adopt a strategic role in the business, steering and shaping future direction.
-It is important to recognise your CRO as a business partner, setting parameters not to get in the way of growth, but to ensure business decisions are consistently considering risk margins.
+It is important to recognize your CRO as a business partner, setting parameters not to get in the way of growth, but to ensure business decisions are consistently considering risk margins.
 Ultimately, exposing yourself to risk could reduce profits or cause your FinTech to fail in some way.

 When To Hire A Chief Risk Officer